The Doctor: I'm always alright.

 The Doctor: Why?!
 Why would I give her my screwdriver?
 Why would I do that?

 - Face Death with Dignity: Anita, when she realizes she has two shadows, is pretty calm about it.

 - Famous Last Words:

-- "We have to go now.
+- "We should go.
 Doctor!" are this for Other Dave.

 - "Hush, now.
 Spoilers."

 - Dr. Moon maintains the dream-world's integrity at several points, but it doesn't dawn on what he represents until the Doctor is told that the moon that's rising in the sky isn't real, but an artificial doctor moon, which maintains the library database.
 He's the virus checker; a therapist for a computer.